azundo/azundo.github.com/source/_posts/2013-07-06-an-optimal-fox-using-state-machines.markdown

 ###Our State Space
 Each state in our state space will consist of all of the possible holes the fox could be in at any one time.
-There are 5 holes and for each hole it is either possible for the fox to be in that hole, or impossible.
-This gives us a state space of size `2^5`.
+There are 5 holes and each hole has two states: it is either possible for the fox to be in that hole, or not possible.
+This gives us a state space of size `2^5 = 32`.
 We could model this as a bit vector with 5 bits, but for clarity I will use a simple array.
 If it is possible for the fox to be in hole `i`, then our state array will contain `i`.
 We'll number our holes `0`, `1`, `2`, `3`, `4`.

 For example, before we check any holes, our state would be `[0, 1, 2, 3, 4]`.
 The fox could be in any hole.
 If we check hole `2`, then our state would move to `[0, 1, 3, 4]`.
+In the case where there is no possible hole for our fox to be in without catching him at some point, our state is an empty array `[]`.

 ###State Transitions
 The key implementation detail when using a state machine is our state